helenclx/leilukin-site/src/shrines/asummersend/playlists.md

     order: 1
 ---

-A Summer’s End — Hong Kong 1986 is a gold mine of music.
+{% cite "A Summer's End — Hong Kong 1986" %} is a gold mine of music.
 Not only that the visual novel has a great soundtrack (its [official soundtrack](https://www.asummersend.com/original-soundtrack) was released on August 21, 2020), but the developer Oracle and Bone has also compiled playlists related to the game.

-As a tribute to A Summer's End, I have also created a fanmix myself.
+As a tribute to {% cite "A Summer's End" %}, I have also created a fanmix myself.

 ## Sam's Mixtape